Welcome to Costa Rica! You will meet your group and program leaders in San Jose, the capital of Costa Rica.

 Students will visit a variety of different locations but most of the time, students should be prepared for hot, humid weather in the 80’s and 90’s during the day with a daily afternoon rain shower.

-Students will be staying at a comfortable base house in Uvita.
+Students will be staying at a comfortable beachfront Base House in Playa Grande.

 Students will be eating meals prepared by our local cook, the food will vary between traditional Costa Rican food (rice, beans, meat dishes and salads) and occasional American and international selections.